Skip to main content

 Double Net vs. Triple Net: The CAM Difference

-The single distinction between NN and NNN is who pays CAM.
-Under NNN, tenants pay all common area maintenance expenses and face annual CAM reconciliation.
-Under NN, that CAM cost stays with the landlord.
+The main distinction between NN and NNN is who pays CAM.
+Under NNN, tenants pay common area maintenance expenses and face annual CAM reconciliation.
+Under NN, that CAM cost usually stays with the landlord.

 What this means financially: On a 10,000 SF space where CAM runs $4.50/SF: